pypa/pipenv/docs/index.rst

 If you're on MacOS, you can install Pipenv easily with Homebrew::

     $ brew install pipenv

+You can also use Linuxbrew on Linux using the same command.

 Or, if you're using Fedora 28::